bfdes/bfdes.github.io/posts/create-a-class.md

     for (var slot : weapon.slots()) {
       for (var attachment : slot.availableAttachments()) {
         var price = attachment.price(utilityCoefficients);
-        // Disregard chosenAttachments with negative prices from the outset if (price > 0) {
+        // Disregard attachments with negative prices from the outset if (price > 0) {
           // Cache the computed price for sorting later attachments.add(new Triple<>(slot, attachment, price));